isgasho/polars/README.md

 ## Documentation
 Want to know what features Polars support?
 [Check the current master docs](https://ritchie46.github.io/polars).

-Most
+Take a look at the [10 minutes to Polars notebook](examples/10_minutes_to_polars.ipynb) to get you started.
-features are described on the [DataFrame](https://ritchie46.github.io/polars/polars/frame/struct.DataFrame.html), [Series](https://ritchie46.github.io/polars/polars/series/enum.Series.html), and [ChunkedArray](https://ritchie46.github.io/polars/polars/chunked_array/struct.ChunkedArray.html)
+Want to run the notebook yourself?
+Clone the repo and run `$ cargo c && docker-compose up`.
+Oh yeah.. and get a cup of coffee because compilation will take while during the first run.

-structs in that order.
+Most features are described on the [DataFrame](https://ritchie46.github.io/polars/polars/frame/struct.DataFrame.html), [Series](https://ritchie46.github.io/polars/polars/series/enum.Series.html), and [ChunkedArray](https://ritchie46.github.io/polars/polars/chunked_array/struct.ChunkedArray.html) structs in that order.
 For `ChunkedArray` a lot of functionality is also defined by `Traits` in the [ops module](https://ritchie46.github.io/polars/polars/chunked_array/ops/index.html).